 Broken links to your live site

-Identify links to your old URL
+Identify links to your old or current URL

 You can use your preferred search engine to locate the links to your Site Builder site.

-Go to the home page of the search engine (google.com, bing.com etc.) and type in the body of your old URL.
+Go to the home page of the search engine (google.com, bing.com etc.) and type in the body of your URL.
 For example,

 anytownu3a.org.uk